What is honey toast?

-Combine the butter, sugar and vanilla until homogeneous.
-Spread on the insides of the bricks, and all the little cubes.
+Combine the butter, honey and vanilla until homogeneous.
+Spread on the insides of the toast box, and all the cubes.

-Bake at 350F for about 8 minutes, or until golden brown.
+Bake the toast box and cubes at 350F for about 8 minutes, or until golden brown and crispy.
 You can do this in your toaster oven if it's big enough (or a conventional oven if using a toaster oven isn't an option).

-I decorated this honey toast with blueberries, cigar cookies and matcha Pocky, but feel free to use whatever you'd like!
+I decorated this honey toast with blueberries, pirouette cookies and matcha Pocky, but feel free to use whatever you'd like!

 Never heard of this dish but it sounds GREAT!
 Any alternative for butter in your recipe.
 Thanks for sharing.